KMC Medical College & Hospital

 KMC Medical College & Hospital (KMC M) is a Public-Private Partnership (PPP) model based medical college in the city of Maharajganj in the Indian state of Uttar Pradesh.
 It offers undergraduate courses in Bachelor of Medicine and Bachelor of Surgery (MBBS).
 The college was established and is maintained by the Gorakhpur based Shanti Foundation.

 Administration

 The college was established in 2024 by the Gorakhpur-based Shanti Foundation.
-Vinay Kumar Srivastava serves as the Chairman and Managing Director of the college.
+Vinay Kumar Srivastava serves as the chairman and managing director of the college.
 The Dean of the college is Dr. Sankalp Dwivedi.
 The institution functions at the interface of the trust (Shanti Foundation) and state oversight under the PPP agreement.

-An MoU was signed in 2022 between the Government of Uttar Pradesh and the Shanti Foundation for the establishment and operation of the medical college under the PPP mode.
+A MoU was signed in 2022 between the Government of Uttar Pradesh and the Shanti Foundation for the establishment and operation of the medical college under the PPP mode.
+The foundation stone for Medical College was officially laid by Prime Minister Narendra Modi in June 2022 during the Uttar Pradesh Investors Summit in Lucknow.
 The college was formally inaugurated by Chief Minister Yogi Adityanath in 2024, marking it as the first PPP-mode medical college in the state of Uttar Pradesh.